ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - odometer_metric, e.g. km or mi
 - cost_currency, e.g. Euro or Dollar
 - min_consumption_discharge_kwh, do not show consumption figures when the discharge in kWh is below this number
-- ignore_small_positive_delta_soc, do not see this as charge%, because with temperature changes the percentage can increase
+- ignore_small_positive_delta_soc, do not see this as charge% when not charging/moved, because with temperature changes the percentage can increase
-- ignore_small_negative_delta_soc, do not see this as discharge%, because with temperature changes the percentage can decrease
+- ignore_small_negative_delta_soc, do not see this as discharge% when not moved, because with temperature changes the percentage can decrease
-- show_zero_values = True shows also zero values in the standard output, can be easier for spreadsheets, but more diffivult to read
+- show_zero_values = True shows also zero values in the standard output, can be easier for spreadsheets, but more difficult to read

 ## kml.py
 transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations.